gillian-guide/gillian-guide.github.io/docs/modloading.en.md

     Already included in [FusionFix](/Essential-Modding/FusionFix).

     Can support 1.0.8.0/1.0.7.0 by using latest [ZolikaPatch](/Essential-Modding/ZolikaPatch).
 This modloader is not as robust as IV Tweaker, but can replace all kinds of files.
+The ASI Loader itself is used for, as you'd already guessed, `.asi` mods.

 ???+ note "Installation"
     * Go to the [Releases](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) page.